 What is the length of formal commitment?

-One year, starting from the date of pairing (pairs can agree to extend if mutually agreeable)
+1.5 years, starting from the date of pairing (pairs can agree to extend if mutually agreeable)

 What are the expectations of mentors and mentees?